Medium of exchange: Theories on the origin of money

+Credit as the origin on money

+Barter as the origin of money

 In a barter transaction, one valuable good is exchanged for another of approximately equivalent value.
 William Stanley Jevons described how a widely accepted medium allows each barter exchange to be split into three difficulties of barter.
 A medium of exchange is deemed to eliminate the need for a coincidence of wants.

 Want of coincidence

 A barter exchange requires each party to a transaction to have something the other desires.
 A medium of exchange removes that requirement, allowing an individual to sell and buy from various parties via an intermediary instrument.